 Marunouchi Shuttle - Touring Around Tokyo Station

 Naturally, Tokyo Station is one of the Japanese capital's major traffic hubs where many train lines cross - local, express, and even Shinkansen.
-Because of that, the area around the station isn't only crowded with hotels and restaurants but also with a whole variety of all kinds of different landmarks and sightseeing spots.
+Because of that, the area around the station is not only filled with hotels and restaurants but also with a whole variety of all kinds of different landmarks and sightseeing spots.

-The Marunouchi Shuttle is a sightseeing loop bus that covers the entire area, a wonderful choice for both shoppers and sightseers and a rare opportunity to gaze upon Tokyo's busiest hustle and bustle from a relaxed bus ride.
+The Marunouchi Shuttle is a sightseeing loop bus that covers the entire area, a wonderful choice for both shoppers and sightseers alike.
+Added to which, it's a rare opportunity to gaze upon Tokyo's hustle and bustle from a relaxed bus ride.

 Hours: 8:00 a.m. - 8:00 p.m. on weekdays